devopsacademyau/academy/classes/03class/docker/README.md

 - Because everything required by the application is inside the container, the execution of the container will be the same anywhere
 - Speeds up the development process since the Developer can have multple containers running on his local computer to simulate a very reliable production environment(in terms of funcionality)

-### What is Docker?
+## What is Docker?
 [Docker](https://www.docker.com) is the most common container option in the market and have thousands of public images available to pack your application, but there are other options like the ones listed [below](#appendix).

 Docker is a tool to faciliate the creation, deployment and execution of applications by using containers.
 It's composed by the Docker daemon and the Docker client.

-The first is the service that runs on the operating system(like Linux, MacOS, Windows) that will execute containers.
+### Docker Daemon
 The Docker deamon exposes a RestAPI that is accessed by the Docker client.
 We use the Docker client to submit instructions to the Docker daemon so it can execute the containers, create new images, delete existing containers, connect to a running container, etc.

+### Docker Client
+The Docker client is the command line tool used to interact with the Docker Deamon.
+With the client you can do things like create new docker images, interact with containers(start, stop, delete or execute commands in the container, etc) , interact with images(delete, list, etc)  and many more.

+Below you have some of the most common commands used in the docker client.

+- docker run
+    - Creates and execute a new container
+- docker build
+    - Build a new image from a Dockerfile
+- docker exec
+    - Execute a command on a running container
+- docker images
+    - List the images stored on the local system managed by the Docker daemon
+- docker ps
+    - List the running containers
+- docker container [action]
+    - Execute an action related to containers
+- docker image [action]
+    - Execute an action related to images

+Reference for all Docker client commands and options: [https://docs.docker.com/engine/reference/commandline/docker/](https://docs.docker.com/engine/reference/commandline/docker/)

 ## Registries
 A container registry is a place where images can be stored and it can be public or private.